• Facebook

 • Vegetables: You can add other veggies to the mix such as onion, red bell pepper or zucchini.

-• Cheese: I typically use Monterey Jack cheese for this recipe, but cheddar is also a great choice.
+• Cheese: I typically use Monterey Jack cheese for this recipe, but cheddar cheese or pepper jack cheese are also great choices.

 A plate of stuffed poblano peppers topped with melted cheese.